wix-incubator/scoped-require/README.md

 Returns an object with the following method:
 * `require`: use this require to require any module which is in one of the `scopedDirs`
-* `loadCodeAsModule(content, filename)`: use this as an alternative to require, to load code that is dynamic. the `filename` is to make the errrors make sense.
+* `loadCodeAsModule(content, filename)`: use this as an alternative to require, to load code that is dynamic.
+* `scopedDirs`: same array passed as an argument.
+If the dirs were relative, then this array will contain the absolute paths. the `filename` is to make the errrors make sense.
 * `clearCache`: a method, that if called, will clear the module cache of all the modules already loaded from the `scopedDirs`. require-ing them again will reload them.